 The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers.
-In the 2016 to 2017 financial year, schools will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years:
+Schools receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years:

 - a special guardianship order

 - a residence order

 Schools also receive £310 for each pupil in year groups reception to year 11 recorded as Ever 6 Service Child or in receipt of a child pension from the Ministry of Defence

 How is Pupil Premium Funding spent at Downs View?

 All pupils receive their entitlement.
 The type of support that each child receives is child centred and needs led.
 The impact of support provided is reviewed regularly at pupil progress meetings.
 Support will vary from child to child.
 Our aim is that every child achieves their full potential and thrives on high levels of wellbeing and involvement through equality of opportunity.

 - Learning Intervention and Support sessions to close attainment and progress gaps in reading, writing, maths and phonics